-Releasing circuit #2 can be used as an input for monitoring supervisory devices (such as valve tamper switches) by setting SW1 DIP switch 2 to "ON" (see "Setting Mode of Operation" on page 28).
-After the panel is programmed for supervisory service, a short circuit on this input (activation of a N.O. contact) will cause the supervisory LED to flash.
-The piezo sounder will generate a unique sound.
-Pressing TONE SILENCE will silence the piezo and cause the supervisory LED to illuminate steadily.
-Supervisory signals latch and require SYSTEM RESET to clear.
-An open circuit will be reported as a circuit trouble.
+Initiating Device Circuit #4 is always used for monitoring supervisory devices (such as valve tamper switches).
+A short circuit on this IDC (activation of a N.O. contact) will cause the Supervisory LED and the Zone 4 (Supervisory) trouble LED to flash.
+The piezo will sound one-half-second on, one-half-second off.
+Pressing TONE SILENCE will silence the piezo and cause the Supervisory LED to illuminate steadily, but the Zone 4 (Supervisory) trouble LED will continue to flash.
+Supervisory signals latch and require SYSTEM RESET to clear (unless unit is programmed for non-latching operation).
+The ALARM SILENCE switch will silence the piezo, causing the Supervisory LED to illuminate steadily and turn off the Supervisory Notification Circuit.
+An open circuit on Zone 4 (Supervisory) will be reported as a trouble.

 Note: The Initiating Device Circuit for sprinkler supervisory zone can be programmed for tracking operation; latching operation is the default setting.
-Canadian regulations require latching operation; for programming instructions, see "Sprinkler Supervisory Tracking" on page 36.
+Canadian regulations require latching operation; for programming instructions, see "Sprinkler Supervisory Tracking" on page 34.